I am looking for value for money conveyancer. Should I go for for a web based conveyancer as opposed to a local Belgravia conveyancing lawyer?

-I'm purchasing my first flat in Belgravia with a mortgage from Halifax.
-The developers refused to move on the amount so I negotiated £7000 of fixtures and fittings instead.
-The house builders rep advised me not disclose to my lawyer about the extras as it would jeopardize my loan with the bank.
+I am purchasing my first flat in Belgravia with a loan from Barnsley Building Society.
+The sellers would not budge the amount so I negotiated five thousand pounds worth of additionals instead.
+The house builders rep told me not to tell my solicitor about the extras as it would put at risk my mortgage with the bank.
 Do I keep my lawyer in the dark?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.